RainyDayHiker/splitflap/3d/my_final_stl/README.md

 		- Insert 3 M3 hex nuts into the top cross pieces for mounting the top and back panels
 		- Insert 1 M3 hex nut into the bottom rear cross piece if this unit will have a mount for a Chainlink Driver or Buddy and will not have a foot (if there is a foot, it will have the nut instead of the frame - see note later for my recommendations here)
 		- Insert 1 M3 hex nut below motor mount for sensor attachment, if this is not the rightmost unit
-		- Mount motor with 2 M4x8 button head screws
+		- Mount motor with 2 M4x8 button head bolts

+- Putting it together
-- Assembly
+	- First row:
-	- Start from lower right unit
+		1. Start from lower right unit
-	- Attach a Panel - Right to a Frame - Right with four black nuts and M3x8 screws (black is a fashion choice)
+		1. Attach a Panel - Right to a Frame - Right with four black nuts and M3x8 bolts (black is a fashion choice)
 			- Ensure motor cable is correctly captured by the wire channel and not pinched
+		1. Optional: Add feet and Chainlink Mounts - these can be added after assembly but are most easily added now - especially the front feet.
-	- Insert Spool onto motor
+		1. Insert Spool on to the motor
-	- Add a Panel - Bottom to Frame - Right (this can be done later given how flexible the panel is but easier to do it now)
+		1. Add a Panel - Bottom to Frame - Right (this can be done later given how flexible the panel is but easier to do it now)
-	- Attach a Frame - Left to the next Frame - Right with an M3x8 screw through the sensor PCB and into the Frame - Right
+		1. Attach a Frame - Left to the next Frame - Right with an M3x8 bolt through the sensor PCB and into the Frame - Right
 			- Ensure motor cable routes through the wire channel and isn't pinched
 			- Ensure sensor cable routes through the wire channel and isn't pinched
 			- Also recommend a small bit of electrical tape covering the solder pins of the connector (just insurance that the spool won't catch on the pins)
-	- Attach the new frame assembly to the display via 4 M3x10 screws through the four frame connectors
+		1. Attach the new frame assembly to the display via 4 M3x10 bolts through the four frame connectors
-	- Repeat from "Insert Spool" until at width desired
+		1. Repeat from step 3 until at the last unit of the width desired then continue
+		1. Attach the last Frame - Left to the Panel - Left with an M3x6 black bolt into a black nut similar to the above steps attaching a Frame - Left to a Frame - Right
+			- Ensure sensor cable routes through the wire channel and isn't pinched
+		1. Add a spool on to the motor
+		1. Attach the Left assembly to the display with 4 M3x8 black bolts through the four frame connectors.

+	- Additional rows are the same steps as the first row except:
+		- Skip installing the bottom panel
+		- Attach the upper frame to the lower frame with 2 M3x10 (TODO CHECK!) bolts
+			- For any upper unit that will have a Chainlink mount installed, easiest to do it now and use an M3x12 bolt instead although it can be done at the end as well

+	- Finally:
+		1. Install any moounts and feet not yet installed
+		1. Install Chainlink hardware
+		1. Install back panels, routing power cables through appropriate holes
+		1. Install top panels using black bolts

+- For a 6 unit wide setup, here is my recommendation for hardware mounts and feet from right to left (from front):
+	- Foot
+	- Driver
+	- Empty (could be a foot for more stability - easy to add later)
+	- Empty
+	- Driver
+	- Foot + Buddy

 - For a 12 unit wide setup, here is my recommendation for hardware mounts and feet from right to left (from front):
-	- Foot + Buddy
+	- Foot
 	- Driver
 	- Empty (could be a foot for more stability - easy to add later)
 	- Empty
 	- Foot + Driver
 	- Empty
 	- Empty
 	- Foot + Driver
 	- Empty
 	- Empty (could be a foot for more stability - easy to add later)
 	- Driver
-	- Foot
+	- Foot + Buddy